Solar Generators and Air Conditioners

 There are portable units like the BLACK+DECKER BPACT08WT which is rated at 950 watts.
-With a power station like the Goal Zero Yeti 1000, you would be able to run the AC for about an hour, or longer if you have solar panels recharging it at the same time.
+With a power station like the Bluetti AC200P, you would be able to run the AC for almost two hours, or longer if you have solar panels recharging it at the same time.

 How much power can a solar generator output?

 The most limiting factor to how much a solar generator can power or output is the inverter rating.
 The inverter changes the battery’s DC power to AC and powers the standard AC outlets (just like the wall outlets in your home or RV).
 An inverter is only capable of outputting a certain amount of watts though, so this is why the inverter rating is relevant when you want to figure out whether it can operate a specific device or not.

 Most lithium batteries are capable of discharging at a high rate, and therefore not limiting the power output like the inverter.